Blue-Pendrive/blue-pendrive/README.md

 ⟡ Am I working on something?:

-Yes, I'm working on remaking my pronouns.cc.
+Yes, but I'm too lazy actually

-OK MAYBE IT'S NEVER BEING REMADE AT THIS POINT /j

-I'm just too busy right now and I'm trying to focus on some other things...
+I'm more focused on my other account, parameowia, planning on having two separate atabooks for each.

 <div align="center">